makinacorpus/DbToolsBundle/docs/content/getting-started/flavors.md

 ## Standalone

-Before all, *DbToolsBundle* is a PHP library.
+First and foremost, *DbToolsBundle* is a PHP library.
 It can easily be used on any project managed with [composer](https://getcomposer.org).

 After the [installation](/getting-started/installation), a binary will be available in